 9. Padron Pepper

 Padron peppers are also called Hebron peppers.
-They originated in Galicia, Spain, and are an essential part of Galician gastronomy.
-Their name came from the name of the town they came from, Padron.
+They originated in Galicia, Spain.
+Their name came from the town of Padron, from which they became popular.
 The fruits are green or yellow and can grow to 2 inches long.
 They tend to get hotter when ripe.

-In some regions, people remove the stems before frying because they taste bitter.
-Others hold them in with their hands while eating the pepper.
+In some regions, people remove the bitter-tasting stems before frying.
 This dish is often served with some bread.

 10. Jalapeño Pepper

 Jalapeño peppers are undoubtedly one of the most common types of pepper in the world.
 Its weird name came from the Spanish phrase for “from Xalapa”.
-Xalapa, a city of Mexico, is where this pepper originated from.
+Xalapa is a Mexican city and the birthplace of this pepper variety.

 The heat level of Jalapeño peppers varies a lot and can reach at most 10.000 SHU, depending on the cultivars and the color.
-When unripe, they have a bright and fresh taste.
+Unripe fruits have a bright and fresh taste.
 When ripe, they have an attractive red color and sweet taste.

 However, compared to other varieties, this pepper is still a mild one.
 It tastes quite similar to Serrano peppers.
 You can remove the seeds and innards to make the pepper less spicy.